 The depluming mite (known in Latin as Knemidocoptes gallinae) is one of the less well known poultry parasites.
 This mite is related to the scaly leg mite (Knemidocoptes mutans) though each mite prefers to inhabit a different region of the body with the depluming mite preferring feathered areas whilst the scaly leg mite prefers to burrow into the featherless skin on the legs.

 The depluming mite can infect most backyard fowl including chickens, ducks and geese.
 The mite burrows into the feather shafts and the skin surrounding the feathers.
 This burrowing causes damage to the skin and feathers, causing fluid to ooze out.
 It is this fluid on which the mites feed.
 As the mites burrow into the feathers, the pain can be sufficient enough to cause the bird to pull out its own feathers hence the name ‘the depluming mite’.

-Usually seeing birds pulling out their own feathers is enough to warrant treating the birds for depluming mites, however if owners want to be certain then a vet can take skin scrapings from damaged areas of skin to look for the mites.
+Usually seeing birds pulling out their own feathers is enough to warrant treating the birds for depluming mites, however, if you want to be certain, then your vet can take skin scrapings from damaged areas of skin to look for the mites.

 Treatment is problematic since mite powders will be unable to reach these mites in their burrows.
 This means that an anti-parasitic preparation such as Ivermectin would need to be used.
-However it ought to be remembered that such a treatment is not licensed for chickens and other poultry and your prescribing vet will need to advise you on a suitable egg withdrawl time (this will be a minimum of 7 days).
+However, it would be best if you remembered that such a treatment is not licensed for chickens and other poultry, and your prescribing vet will need to advise you on a suitable egg withdrawal time (this will be a minimum of 7 days).